Paul has been a Milwaukee Braves and Brewers fan for all of his life. He saw Matthews, Aaron, and Spahn play in the 1950s.

 Becoming a Baseball Fan As a Kid

 I have been a Milwaukee baseball fan since 1953.
-During this time I have religiously followed the professional baseball teams from where I grew up.
+During this time I have religiously followed the professional baseball teams where I grew up.
 Even when I moved to different states and went abroad, I still followed first the Milwaukee Braves and then the Milwaukee Brewers.
 In all sincerity, I am a true baseball fan, and baseball has been a big part of my life.

-As a kid, I didn't start getting interested in pro baseball until I was 9.
+As a boy, I didn't start getting interested in pro baseball until I was 9.
 In that year, 1953, the Boston Braves had just moved to Milwaukee, and I immediately became a Milwaukee Brewers fan.
 I collected the baseball cards of all team members.
 The cards of Eddie Matthews and Warren Spahn were very popular to have, and I would never consider trading them.
 Although my dad only had time to take me to a few games, I would often listen to games on the radio and occasionally watch the Braves on WGN TV when they played the Cubs at Wrigley Field in Chicago.
 I knew all of the players on the team as well as their stats.

 When I was 10 or 11, my aunt gave me for Christmas a baseball autographed by all of the Braves players.
 I can still see it now with the signatures of Hank Aaron, Joe Adcock, Johnny Logan, and others.
 Like a young fool, I never kept it unmarked.
 I played with it and batted it around.
 It probably would be worth a lot today.
 A few years later, another aunt gave me an autographed picture of Lew Burdette, a pitcher, who won three games in the 1957 World Series.
 She knew Lew because he was her neighbor.